March 15-18, 2020

 Learn more by reviewing the one-page 2017 Impact Summary.

-Who should attend: High school students at least 14 years old and adult participant-chaperones.
+Who should attend: High school students at least 14 years old.
+At this time, all adult chaperone needs are covered by event staff.
 All participants must have pictured identification.

-Cost: $350 for 4-H members, $370 non 4-H members.
+Cost: $360 for 4-H members, $380 non 4-H members.
 Includes all meals, lodging and material fees.
-All registrations must be paid in full by March 16, 2018.
-Any registration no paid in full by this time will be canceled and the space will be offered to registrants on the wait-list.
+All registrations must be paid in full by February 16, 2020.
+Any registration not paid in full by this time will be canceled and the space will be offered to registrants on the wait-list.

 If you have any questions on the registration process, contact your county 4-H program coordinator.

-Cancellation policy: Voluntary cancellations received between March 1-16, 2018 will incur a $30 cancellation fee.
-Registration fees are non-refundable if cancellations are received after March 16, 2018.
+Cancellation policy: Voluntary cancellations received between February 1-16, 2020 will incur a $30 cancellation fee.
+Registration fees are non-refundable if cancellations are received on or after February 17, 2020.

 There will also be a pre-conference meeting held virtually within two weeks of the conference start date.
 After registration has closed and your payment has been made in full, you’ll receive a packet of information which will include connection details for the meeting.